tcler/bkr-client-improved/README.md

 	- `vershow`: show the version of the package in special distro
 	- `getLatestRHEL`: get the latest distro name which can install in beaker
 	- `searchBrewBuild/downloadBrewBuild/installBrewPkg`: search/download/install package build from brew
-	- `parse_nay_nic_info.sh`: Get NAY lab's network-qe machine name by NIC driver/model/num/...
+	- `parse_netqe_nic_info.sh`: Get network-qe special machines by NIC driver/model/num/...

       (Check utils dir to get more)